To receive accommodations and support services, you must be an admitted student or CSUN applicant, and take the following steps.

 Log in to the Student Access and Accommodation System (SAAS) each semester.
 If you wish to use approved accommodations, you must request academic or alternative testing accommodations for each individual course.
 You will also need to request approved support services through SAAS every semester.
 To learn more about SAAS, visit the SAAS information page.

 Alternative testing accommodations will generally be used when testing in the classroom or DRES office.
 Academic accommodations are generally used in the classroom or to access course materials.
-Support services are provided by DRES and include the Workability IV program, van transportation and the Thriving and Achieving Program (TAP).
+Support services are provided by DRES and include Career Services, Technology Consultation and the Thriving and Achieving Program (TAP).
 Support services are generally provided as academic enhancements.

 Ultimate success for your academic and personal development at CSUN begins with a plan.
-Check out the Student Services page for more information on the journey to success plan.
+Check out the Student Services page for more information on creating a success plan.